IAMVANN/pset-4/README.md

 ![Exercise 2 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/reverse.png)

 * Your code must be written in a file named `reverse.js`.
-* The use of `String` methods to solve this problem is prohibited.
+* The use of `String` methods to solve this problem is strictly prohibited.
 * Your prompt and message must be grammatically correct and match mine **exactly**.

 ### Exercise 3